UNINETTSigma2/documentation/software/containers.md

 1. how to bind mount a work directory into the container
 2. how to copy files from the container to the host
 3. how to run an interactive shell inside the container
-4. how to launch a hybrid MPI+OpenMP container using the host MPI runtime
+4. how to launch a hybrid MPI+OpenMP container using the host MPI reunite
 5. how to launch a CUDA container

 [BigDFT](https://bigdft-suite.readthedocs.io/en/latest) is an electronic structure code targeting large molecular